fkhademi/psm-metrics-exporter/README.md

 # PSM Metrics Exporter

 ## Description
-This code provides a cookie cutter approach for integrating the PSM metrics with Prometheus and Grafana.
-The metrics will be read out of the PSM and put into an OpenTelemetry format and published as an API, so that Prometheus (or other Telemetry tools) can scrape them.
+This repo provides an approach for taking PSM metrics, and converting them to a format that can be scraoed by Prometheus (or other another TSDB) and visualized in Grafana.

-The APIs that will be published are:
+The metrics will be published and available via the following endpoints:

 | Metric Endpoint | Description | Metrics Captured|
 |---|---|---|